 His message is that in life, different situations are annoying, worrisome, sad or painful.
 But we should understand that it is Hashem(G-d) who gives us these situations.
 Why does He?
 We don't know.
 Since we don't see the big picture, we don't totally understand.
 That's where emunah(faith) comes in and says, even though I don't understand, I trust it is for my benefit because Hashem knows what is best for me.
 (This level of thinking is very hard but helps in these situations)

 One of the things we should do is introspection and see what we need to improve on.
-Plus, since we might have made a mistake that we either remember or don't remember, pray for forgiveness and assistance to improve.
+Plus, since we might have made a mistake that we either remember or don't remember, we should pray for forgiveness and assistance to improve.
 (And make an effort).

 Understand that challenges cleanse us and help us to grow stronger and reach our potential.
 (It's like how excersize is hard work but grows muscle.)
 Hashem cares about us and knows we can do it.